GoBLFC/Tracker/wiki/Setup-(Docker).md

-Docker is recommended to run Tracker, official container images are already built to make the process as easy as possible.
+Docker is recommended to run Tracker, as a set of official container images are already built to make the process as easy as possible.
-Certbot-based Let's Encrypt automatic SSL renewal support is provided out-of-the-box with the official images.
+This removes/simplifies a lot of effort, both when setting everything up initially, and when updating to a newer version.

 ## Requirements